 You can repair the leak yourself or use a contractor or plumber of your choice, at your expense.
+Severn Trent Water have a list of approved plumbers on our website www.stwater.co.uk/in-my-area/find-a-plumber/.
 If leaks are not repaired promptly we'll serve notice on you and any other customers concerned, requiring the work to be done at your own cost.
 If the leak is still running after this notice period has expired, we'll do the work and charge you for the full cost of the repairs or a proportion if the supply is shared.
 If, in extreme cases, the leak endangers people or property, or threatens to contaminate the public water supply, we can cut off the supply until the leak is repaired.
 If you suspect there is a leak on your service pipe or you spot a leak in the road, please contact our Customer Operations Service Centre so that we can arrange an appointment to visit.
 This service is free of charge.
 If you have a meter fitted outside at the boundary, you'll be paying for the wasted water.

 Please refer to section 7.
-Working to Reduce Leakage (page 29) for more information but in principle:
+Working to Reduce Leakage (page 31) for more information but in principle: When the meter is installed we'll check for any leaks on the service pipe.
+If we discover a leak we can repair it under our free repair scheme subject to the terms of the scheme or you can arrange for someone else to do the work for you at your cost.

-- When the meter is installed we'll check for any leaks on the service pipe.
-If we discover a leak we can repair it under our free repair scheme subject to the terms of the scheme or you can arrange for someone else to do the work for you at your cost. - If there is a leak we'll make an adjustment to the charges provided the leak is repaired promptly and provided that it was not caused by your negligence and was not one you should have known about and could have repaired sooner.
+If there is a leak we'll make an adjustment to the charges provided the leak is repaired promptly and provided that it was not caused by your negligence and was not one you should have known about and could have repaired sooner.
 This adjustment won't be repeated for subsequent leaks.